yapro/helpers/src/Date/README.md

 }
 ```

-DateTimeUtility can help you to make a date`s object with validation of date.
+DateTimeHelper can help you to make a date`s object with validation of date.
 Example usage:

 ```php
 <?php